David Blunkett: Early life

 Blunkett was born on 6 June 1947 at Jessop Hospital, Sheffield, West Riding of Yorkshire, with improperly developed optic nerves due to a rare genetic disorder.
 He grew up in an underprivileged family; in 1959 he endured a family tragedy when his father was gravely injured in an industrial accident: he fell into a vat of boiling water while at work as a foreman for the East Midlands Gas Board, dying a month later.
-This left the surviving family in poverty, especially since the board refused to pay compensation for two years because his father worked past the retirement age, dying at age 67.
+This left the surviving family in poverty, especially since the board refused to pay compensation for two years because his father worked past the retirement age, dying at the age of 67.

 Blunkett was educated at schools for the blind in Sheffield and Shrewsbury.
-He attended the Royal National College for the Blind in Hereford.
+He attended the Royal National College for the Blind.
 He was apparently told at school that one of his few options in life was to become a lathe operator.
 Nevertheless, he won a place at the University of Sheffield, where he gained a BA honours degree in Political Theory and Institutions; one of his lecturers was Bernard Crick.
 He entered local politics on graduation, whilst gaining a Postgraduate Certificate in Education from Huddersfield Holly Bank College of Education (now part of the University of Huddersfield).
 He spent a total of six years going to evening classes and day-release classes to get the qualifications needed to go to university.
 He worked as a clerk typist between 1967 and 1969 and as a lecturer in industrial relations and politics between 1973 and 1981.

-By 1970, Blunkett was a Methodist local preacher based at Southey church in the Sheffield (North) circuit of the Methodist Connexion.
-He told the Methodist Recorder "My politics come directly from my religion.
-As a Christian I seen myself as a Socialist; not exactly a Donald Soper, but that way inclined".
-At that point, he was engaged to Ruth Mitchell and they planned to marry in July.
+By 1970, Blunkett was a Methodist local preacher based at Southey church in the Sheffield (North) Methodist circuit.
+He told the Methodist Recorder: "My politics come directly from my religion.
+As a Christian I see myself as a Socialist; not exactly a Donald Soper, but that way inclined".

+In 1970, he was engaged to Ruth Mitchell and they married in July of that year.